0shaurya/mathular-theme/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+Please fork the repo and create a pull request if you have a suggestion for Mathular, such as a new topic we haven't covered.
+You can also open an issue with the tag "enhancement".
-We request you to not make any edits to the code itself.

-Don't forget to give the project a star!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>